-Examples of eligible CE include workshops at national and state animal welfare conferences; asynchronous, synchronous, and blended internet-based courses and webinars; The Association for Animal Welfare Advancement's conferences, webinars and online courses; college or university courses; other professional development/training that adhere to the below guidelines (if consistent with further development of relevant professional knowledge, to be determined at The Association's discretion).
+Examples of eligible CE include workshops at national and state animal welfare conferences; asynchronous, synchronous, and blended internet-based courses and webinars; The Association conferences; college or university courses; courses by other educational providers; etc. (if consistent with further development of relevant professional knowledge, to be determined at The Association's discretion).